dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

 The first thing we'll need is an Auth0 account.
 Follow these simple steps to get started:

 1. Sign up for a [free Auth0 account](javascript:signup\(\)).
 2. In your **Auth0 Dashboard**, [create a new client](https://manage.auth0.com/#/clients/create).
 3. Name your new app and select "Single Page Web Applications".
 4. In the **Settings** for your newly created app, add `http://localhost:4200` to the Allowed Callback URLs and Allowed Origins (CORS).
 5. If you'd like, you can [set up some social connections](https://manage.auth0.com/#/connections/social).
 You can then enable them for your app in the **Client** options under the **Connections** tab.
 The example shown in the screenshot above utilizes username/password database, Facebook, Google, and Twitter.

+> [Auth0 offers a generous **free tier**](https://auth0.com/pricing) to get started with modern authentication.

 ### Set Up Dependencies

-We need the [Auth0 Lock](https://auth0.com/docs/libraries/lock) library.
+We need the [Auth0 Lock](https://auth0.com/lock) library.
 This provides the login widget and methods.

+> [Lock is an embeddable login form for desktop, tablet and mobile devices.](https://auth0.com/lock) It provides the easiest way for securing your website and mobile apps.

 We'll include the CDN-provided script for Lock in the `<head>` of our `index.html` file, like so:

 {% highlight html %}
 <!-- src/app/index.html -->